unoplatform/uno.extensions/doc/Overview/Authentication/MsalOverview.md

 ---
 # MSAL

 The `MsalAuthenticationProvider` allows users to sign in using their Microsoft identities.
-It wraps the [MSAL library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) from Microsoft into an implementation of `IAuthenticationProvider`, and is included with the Uno.Extensions.Authentication.Msal.WinUI or Uno.Extensions.Authentication.Msal.UI NuGet packages.
+It wraps the [MSAL library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) from Microsoft into an implementation of `IAuthenticationProvider`, and is included with the Uno.Extensions.Authentication.Msal.WinUI NuGet package.
 This implementation invokes the required web based authentication process.

 ## Register for MSAL authentication

-For this type of authentication, you first need to register your application with the Microsoft identity platform.
+For this type of authentication, the application must be registered with the Microsoft identity platform.
 For more information, see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 ## Set up MSAL authentication

-To use MSAL authentication, you can provide the following information:
+MSAL authentication can involve the following information:

 - Client id
 - Scopes